 How will I as the parent raise concerns if I need to?

-Parents will have the opportunity at the beginning and end of the day to speak to the class teacher.
+- Parents will have the opportunity at the end of the day to speak to the class teacher.
 If they require additional time the class teacher will arrange an appointment at a mutually convenient time.

-- Parents may also make an initial contact with the SENCo.
-Our SENCo is Mrs Bird.
+- Parents may also make an initial contact with the SENDCo.
+Our SENDCo is Mrs Bird.

-- If concerns persist parents are able to arrange a further appointment with the class teacher/SENCo/Head teacher.
+- If concerns persist parents are able to arrange a further appointment with the class teacher/SENDCo/Head teacher.

 How will school support my child?

-Our SENCo along with the class teacher uses the graduated response system of
+- Our SENDCo, along with the class teacher, uses the graduated response system of

 ‘Assess – Plan – Do – Review’.
-This method is used to oversee; plan and work with each child (See the attached diagram).
+This method is used to oversee, plan and work with each child.

-- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made in all areas.
-Good teaching provision in class for all pupils is known as Quality First Teaching which is part of Universal Provision in the Somerset Core Standards.
+- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress is made in all areas.
+Good teaching provision in class for all pupils is known as Quality First Teaching, which is part of Universal Provision in the Somerset Core Standards.

-- There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is necessary by the class teacher/SENCo.
+- There may be a Teaching Assistant (TA) working with your child either individually or as part of a group.
+In addition, the class teacher and/or SENDCo may work individually with the child.
 The regularity of these sessions will be explained to parents when the support starts.

 Who will explain this to me?

-- For further information the SENCo is available to discuss support in more detail.
+- For further information, the SENDCo is available to discuss support in more detail.

 How will the curriculum be matched to my child’s needs?